 Students report that Mindfulness helps them: calm down when upset, fall asleep at night, focus better in class, be happier at school, and avoid fights or arguments.

 Pratyush Sinha Foundation’s GOAL is to increase the number of Allentown children who are healthy, happy and conscious citizens of the world, by reducing the impact of toxic stress from trauma and poverty.
 We will lead children towards empowerment through mindfulness, so they graduate high schools and colleges and realize their full potential.

-A new charity for us this year and one we are excited to be part of…5 Star Heart Project- is also focused on students with the most need, teaching them football skills but more importantly lifelong skills.
+This is our second year working with the …5 Star Heart Project- this non profit is focused on students with the most need, teaching them football skills but more importantly lifelong skills.